 The major in Interdisciplinary Studies: Social Science was designed for students who wish to study broadly in the social sciences rather than concentrate on a particular discipline.
 The knowledge and intellectual training provided is excellent preparation for careers in government, public service, or law.
-The student who wishes to pursue this major should contact the Office of Student Academic Services of the Dorothy F. Schmidt College of Arts and Letters for advising as well as seeking advice of the program director, Dr. Ann Branaman.
+The student who wishes to pursue this major should contact the Office of Student Academic Services of the Dorothy F. Schmidt College of Arts and Letters for advising as well as seeking advice of the program director, Dr. Barclay Barrios.
 Please make an appointment to consult with an advisor in Student Academic Services for more information

 In addition to the University and College requirements for admission and graduation, the requirements for the major in Interdisciplinary Studies: Social Science are as follows: